Netflix/metaflow-docs/docs/scaling/remote-tasks/introduction.md

 job done by adding a line code.
 Or, you can execute even thousands of such tasks in parallel or train a large model, such as an LLM, over many GPUs.

+When your needs grow, you can even [mix and match various compute environments](/scaling/remote-tasks/requesting-resources#mixing-cloud-environments) to create advanced workflows that operate across local, on-premise data centers, and various public clouds.

 Below, we provide an overview of the patterns of compute that Metaflow supports with pointers for more details.
 Importantly, you can mix and match these patterns freely, even in a single flow.